Cross-array section reduction and multicast with callback set at contribute time

 Verify that each function root is only invoked once and that it has a contribution from each element in the section.

-#2 Updated by Raghavendra Kanakagiri about 1 year ago
+#2 Updated by Raghavendra Kanakagiri over 1 year ago

 For the cross array section reduction to work the reduction client should be set first.

 The example code in:

 is wrong, and should be changed to incorporate setReductionClient().